weburnit/pipeline_kafka/README.md

 ## Requirements

+`pipeline_kafka` runs alongside PipelineDB as an extension, so you'll want to start by having [PipelineDB installed](http://docs.pipelinedb.com/installation.html) on your system.

-You'll need to have [librdkafka](https://github.com/edenhill/librdkafka) installed on your system to build the extension.
+You'll also need to have [librdkafka](https://github.com/edenhill/librdkafka) installed on your system to build the extension.
 The easiest way to install it is to built it from source.

 ```
 git clone -b v0.11.6 https://github.com/edenhill/librdkafka.git ~/librdkafka